 This pork belly is a prime example in that the pork is safe to eat at 145°F but it is far from tender at that point.
 The fat starts to render at about 180°F and from there up to about 200°F is where it really starts getting tender.

-For these you can use a handheld thermometer like the ThermoPop, the Thermapen Mk4 or the ThermoPro TP-19 or you can go with a leave-in thermometer such as the Smoke or the Signals or even the FireBoard which can handle up to 6 probes simultaneously.
+For these you can use a handheld thermometer like the ThermoPop, the Thermapen Mk4 , the NEW Thermapen ONE (reads in only 1 second) or or you can go with a leave-in thermometer such as the Smoke or the Signals or even the FireBoard which can handle up to 6 probes simultaneously.

 You really do have a lot of options where thermometers are concerned but the most important thing is that you buy the best one you can afford and use it to not only keep your family and friends safe but to improve the quality of what is coming off of your smoker.